 ArtWalk is an annual Council event that brings a sense of super-saturated colour and creativity to the CBD.
 The event includes the projection of giant animated video projections onto the walls of CBD buildings; bands and living artists and attracts an audience of over 10,000.

-In 2019, Artwalk will feature a dementia-friendly art video to be projected onto a CBD building.
-A series of workshops with people living dementia, guided by a dementia friendly artist and a video artist will create the site-specific video projection.
+In 2019, Artwalk featured a dementia-friendly art video, which was projected onto a CBD building.
+A series of 6 workshops with people living with memory loss, guided by artist Lisa Hort and animator Katherine Appleby create a site-specific video projection with seniors learning stop-motion animation techniques.
 ArtWalk will also include a dementia-friendly guided walking tour on the night.

 Want to get involved?

-To be part of the programme contact Council’s Inclusion Officer on telephone 6581 8111 or email: email@example.com
+To be part of the Dementia Friendly Community Steering Committee please contact Council’s Inclusion Officer on telephone 6581 8111 or email: email@example.com

 We can’t do this without you

 A huge thank you to the team working with Council to deliver this ambitious “Four Seasons” programme.

 This page was last updated on: 25 September 2019